Fast physics-based launcher optimization for electron cyclotron current drive

-Specifically, the local HARE predictions are used to initialize an emission process in GENRAY.
-To accomodate the inherent up-down asymmetry in EC propagation due to the poloidal magnetic field, one ray is emitted upwards while another is emitted downwards.
 The corresponding launcher configurations are then reconstructed by imposing that the optimal ECCD ray be the time-reversed image of the emitted ray.
-A second set of ray-tracing simulations launching rays back into the plasma can then be performed to confirm the optimal ECCD efficiency and localization at the desired deposition location.
+A second set of ray-tracing simulations launching rays back into the plasma can then be performed to confirm high ECCD efficiency and localization at the desired deposition location.
 In practice, only a single ray (rather than a ray bundle) is used in both ray-tracing steps of this optimization workflow for performance considerations, but this choice can also be justified on a conceptual level because most ray-tracing codes, including GENRAY, do not include the complete multi-ray physics anyways~\cite{Lopez20,Lopez21a,Lopez22}.